tpaschalis/tpaschalis.github.io/_posts/2021-01-22-four-years-later.markdown

 ## Year Four!
 Looking back at the [previous year's](https://tpaschalis.github.io/three-years-later/) entry, last January feels like an eternity ago.
-2020 was a turbulent, rough year for most people, and I really count my blessings that it has been kind to me and people around me; I really don't take it for granted.
+2020 was a turbulent, rough year for most people, and I really count my blessings that it has been kind to me and people around me; I don't take it for granted.
 I had to make a conscious effort to avoid hot takes, stay on top of things at work *and* be there for friends and family.
-This small corner of the internet still has no intention of hitting it big time, but helped me express myself, develop myself and compose myself once again this past year.
+This small corner of the internet still has no intention of hitting it big time, but helped me express myself, develop myself and compose myself once again.

 ### What happened here, during the past 365 days?